Your skills building high value partnerships will super-charge our ability to support the people working to change society for the better

 We care about nurturing our people and giving them the things they need to succeed.
 You’ll get a desktop Mac in our funky, cheerful, plant-filled office, with free tea and coffee.
 And, although we can’t afford to pay you like the private sector, we can offer you a generous holiday allowance (29 days plus bank holidays) and an annual training budget.
 We are also supportive of part-time working, and have many people on the team who work 4 days a week.

-This job is offered as a 12 month contract initially, and the full-time salary will be in the region of £40,000 depending on experience.
+This job is offered as a permanent contract, and the full-time salary will be in the region of £40,000 depending on experience.

 We believe business can be a force for good.
 Our mission is to increase diversity among business owners – and we want to do the same for our team.
 We are committed to representing a wider cross-section of society than a typical start-up, and we know that means we have to make an effort to understand and accommodate different people’s needs.